J. R. Reid

-Herman "J. R." Reid Jr. (born March 31, 1968) is an American basketball coach and former professional player who is an assistant coach for the Monmouth Hawks men's basketball team.
+Herman "J. R." Reid Jr. (born March 31, 1968) is an American former professional basketball player.
 He played in the National Basketball Association (NBA) for the Charlotte Hornets, San Antonio Spurs, New York Knicks, Los Angeles Lakers, Milwaukee Bucks and Cleveland Cavaliers.
 Reid played college basketball for the North Carolina Tar Heels and was a consensus first-team All-American as a sophomore in 1988.
 He won a bronze medal as a member of the United States national team at the 1988 Summer Olympics.

-Early life and high school career
+Early life

 Reid was born and raised in Virginia Beach, Virginia, and was the son of Herman Reid Sr., who played football in the 1960s with the Baltimore Colts.
 Reid played football himself in his early years as a defensive player and his gridiron skills even caught the attention of the Virginia Tech Hokies, but he decided to stick with playing basketball.
 Reid starred at Kempsville High School in Virginia Beach, being named the 1986 Gatorade and USA Today Player of the Year.
 He certified his reputation by being named most valuable player (MVP) of both the 1986 McDonald's Game and the Capital Classic.